ja-sanborn/allyaria/docs/references/Theming/Enumerations/Allyaria.Theming.Enumerations.ComponentState.md

 ﻿# Allyaria.Theming.Enumerations.ComponentState

-`ComponentState` is an enumeration that defines the interactive and visual states a UI component may occupy within the Allyaria framework.
-It supports theming, accessibility, and interaction logic to ensure consistent feedback and user experience across components.
+`ComponentState` is an enumeration defining the interactive and visual states a UI component can occupy.
+It is used throughout theming, accessibility, and interaction systems to drive consistent styling, feedback, and behavioral responses.

+## Summary

+`ComponentState` is an enum representing component interaction states.
+UI frameworks use these values to determine state-specific visuals (e.g., hover, pressed, disabled) and behavioral rules.
+This allows centralized styling logic and predictable cross-component behavior.

 ## Constructors